Richmond Range:

 So, I adapted my meal plan accordingly to provide fuel.
 Basically, I doubled up on dinners each night, pairing a dehydrated prepared meal with a bowl of spicy ramen and peanut butter, followed up with a careful portion of dark chocolate.
 In essence, I would eat eight days of food to cover eight days of walking in five days.
 Each day the weight of food would diminish, so by the last day I would allow just a single serving.
 I front-loaded my calorie intake, basically.

 As I was scraping the corners of my bowl of ramen in the Rintoul Hut, others started to arrive.
 Jake (South Island only, from Kansas), then Patrick (California), then some familiar faces: Serina (Canada), Eef (Belgium) and Per Jonas (Norway).
 I was so happy to see Serina, Eef and Per Jonas.
 I had walked with them over a couple of days in late November, ahead of Auckland, and had stayed in touch over social media for weeks after.
-After returning from my two week Xmas break I had no expectations of running into any hikers from before, but here in the span of two days I had run into five of them, including Jean and Julliette the day before!
+After returning from my two week Xmas break I had no expectations of running into any hikers from before, but here in the span of two days I had run into five of them, including Jean and Julliette a day earlier.
 Though I maybe didn’t let it on, it was heartening to me.
 They carry a very positive energy – all of them.
-It was a very welcome surprise.
+It was a most welcome surprise.

 The hut was bult for six, and there were seven of us, so Jake kindly offered to stay in his tent that evening, which was actually pretty wise.
 Six sweaty hikers in closed quarters, on different schedules, makes for a stinky and chaotic environment.
 It was tough sleeping that night but comforting all the same given the company.

 Once again, I wanted to gain some mileage on February 3rd, so I headed out just before 7 am, ahead of everyone (but Matt).
 I figured I could push myself to the Hunters Hut that day if I had an early start.
 The morning was a quiet start, through sub-alpine forest, along moss-covered tracks in clear morning light.
 So calm.
 Very little wind.
 After a quick late breakfast stop with Jake, I started the long walk up the Wairoa River.
 This is where the trail became most tricky.
 Narrow path cut into very steep cliffs high above rapids, boulders and waterfalls.
 Incredibly pretty, but treacherous, with many scrambles up vertical rock walls with nothing but toe holds to prevent a 30 foot tumble into the canyon below.
 Plus, about 8 crossings of the river without benefit of a swing bridge.
 I slowed right down here.
 I was cautious and methodical.
-After several hours, the track ended at the Top Wairoa Hut at the foot of a beautiful alpine valley.
+After several hours, the track ended at the Top Wairoa Hut, at the foot of a beautiful alpine valley.
 I considered the time and decided there was not enough left in the day to safely go farther, so I settled into the hut and took the opportunity to dry out my shoes and prepare dinner.
 A couple of hours later there was a knock on the door.
 It was Serina (Canada).
 Followed shortly after by Patrick (California).
-Per Jonas and Eef were stopped at the hut behind, it was reckoned.
+Per Jonas and Eef stopped at the hut behind, it was reckoned.
 The three of us had a relatively quiet, calm and stink-free evening and fell asleep to the wind howling through the valley above us.

-The weather forecast for February 4th called for rain later in the day.
+The weather forecast for February 4th called for rain late in the day.
 I was up especially early and out the door at 6:30 am sharp, with the goal of walking to the very last hut on the track before nightfall and staying at the Red Hills Hut.
 What that required was a huge ascent up Mount Ellis, a descent into another valley, and then a long walk up-and-down, sidling of the Motueka River and then the Maitland Creek.
 It would be a long day whatever the conditions.

 February 4th proved to be the best day of this journey to date.
 From my initial ascent away from the Top Wairoa Hut onward, the light was magical, the views were spectacular, the terrain varied.
 The air was comfortably cool and the sky was mixed throughout.
 I was constantly struck by the majesty of the place, and the solitude.
 There was not one person I came across in the 11 hours I was on the trail.
 I stopped constantly to take photos and more so to soak in the moment.
 To be in that moment.
 In solitude.
 Listening to the wind.
 Watching the light shift on the river below.
 The clouds drift above.
 Sitting on a boulder in the middle of a creek bed and staring back down a valley.
 I would like to do that day over again, it was that rich a tapestry.